 This recipe makes about 1 1/2 cups.
 Store any leftovers in an airtight container in the refrigerator, and try to use it up within a day or two.
 It gets more watery the longer it stands, so you can drain off some of the excess liquid.

 Though this kind of salsa is most commonly used as an appetizer dip for crisp tortilla chips or nachos, it’s useful in other ways — a cup or so stirred into soups, stews, and grain dishes adds a blast of fresh flavor.
 If you see it’s not getting used up quickly as a dip, use it in one of these ways.
+Here are a few recipes into which you can incorporate this fresh salsa in place of the kind that comes in a jar:

 - 2 cups coarsely chopped ripe tomatoes